 Entrance Scholarships are based on final grades.
 Applicants are automatically considered for the York University Entrance Scholarship.
-An application is not necessary.
+An application is not required.

 A complete listing of York University entrance scholarships and awards, application requirements and deadline dates may be viewed on the Future Students website.

 Click here for scholarships and awards available to incoming BBA/iBBA students.
 Admitted applicants are considered for Schulich entrance awards based on their academic performance and supplementary application.
-No application is necessary.
+An application is not required.

-Our International student orientation provides important information including study and work permits, Canadian culture, finances and banking, and health insurance.
+Our International student orientation provides important information including information on studying and working in Canada, Canadian culture, finances and banking, and health insurance.
 It also provides an opportunity for new international students to meet fellow international classmates and current students.

-Our Fall 2013 International Student Orientation session will be held August 29-30.
+Our Fall 2014 International Student Orientation will be held on August 28 and 29, 2014.
 Click here to register.